PUASummerOfCode/How-To-Join/README.md

 4) We need to establish a method of **implementing each design**, here are a few steps:
   1. Assign portions/parts of the design to team members through new issues.
   2. Agree on a method of implementation (programming language, coding styles, protocols, speeds etc.) in comments to issues.
+  3. Use Makefiles.
-  3. Start implementaion and try as much as you can to unit test before pushing!!
+  4. Start implementaion and try as much as you can to unit test before pushing!!

 After Step 4, you would have a unit-tested implementation of your design.